Wondering what affiliate marketing is all about? Read on to learn everything you need to know!

 When consumers buy goods through affiliates, the affiliate and the seller share the profit.
 Sometimes the consumer will be aware that they’re clicking on affiliate links.
 They probably don’t mind, because it doesn’t impact the price they pay.
 In fact, they might be happy to help support your website/blog.

 But oftentimes, consumers don’t even realize what’s an affiliate site and what’s not.
 The better a job you do at making sincere and genuine recommendations, the more likely people are to believe your recommendations and convert on them.

 But you’ll also want to make sure you’re attracting the right niche audience.
-Back to our dog influencer example: If I put all my doggy stuff on my personal Instagram account, it would mean I wasn’t attracting only dog lovers, and the dog lovers I did attract might be put off by the other content I posted.
+Back to our dog influencer example: If I put all my doggy stuff on my personal Instagram account, I wouldn’t only attract dog lovers, and the dog lovers I did attract might be put off by the other content I posted.

 Affiliate marketers apply to be part of various affiliate programs with sellers.
 Most join a number of different affiliate marketing programs so that they can recommend products from different sellers.

-It’s worth noting that not all affiliate marketing programs have the same payments structure or rates.
+It’s worth noting that not all affiliate marketing programs have the same payment structures or rates.
 In fact, affiliate programs are often competing with each other.
 So, for example, one mattress company will try to out-do its competitor on affiliate commission rate so it gets more “top” recommendations on affiliate sites.

 In this model, the consumer has to actually complete a purchase before you make any money.
-Once they complete a sale, you’ll get a % of their purchase price.
+Once they complete a sale, you’ll get a percentage of their purchase price.

-It’s worth noting that that % varies program to program.
-Even within affiliate marketing programs, the % may vary across different product categories.
-For example, Amazon pays more in certain product categories than in others as seen from this table.
+It’s worth noting that that percentage varies program to program.
+Even within affiliate marketing programs, the percentage may vary across different product categories.
+For example, Amazon pays more in certain product categories than in others, as seen in this table.

 This is a slightly more complex model where you must drive traffic to a seller’s website where they must complete a desired action, like starting a free trial, completing a sign-up form etc.